(netupitant and palonosetron) capsules, for oral use

 (fosnetupitant and palonosetron) for injection, for intravenous use

-AKYNZEO (300 mg netupitant/0.5 mg palonosetron) is an oral fixed combination product of netupitant, a substance P/neurokinin 1 (NK1) receptor antagonist, and palonosetron hydrochloride, a serotonin-3 (5HT3) receptor antagonist.
+AKYNZEO (300 mg netupitant/0.5 mg palonosetron) capsules are an oral combination product of netupitant, a substance P/neurokinin 1 (NK-1) receptor antagonist, and palonosetron hydrochloride, a serotonin-3 (5-HT3) receptor antagonist.
 Both netupitant and palonosetron hydrochloride are anti-nausea and anti-emetic agents.